rcruz04/configure-ad/README.md

 </p>
   <h3>Click “Users account”</h3>
 <p>
-Click "Select users that can remotly access this PC" and a window will pop up.
+Click "Select users that can remotely access this PC" and a window will pop up.
 </p>
 <br />